shshakib/Yahtzee-Simulation/README.md

 # Yahtzee Strategy Simulation

 ## Overview
 This project simulates the game of Yahtzee using different strategies.
 The program uses an object-oriented approach and a different class for each strategy.
-The main code runs simulations for each strategy, analyzes the results, and especially in the Markov chain case saves the simulation data for further use.
+The main code runs simulations for each strategy, analyzes the results, and saves the simulation data for further use.

 ## Structure

 ### Main Code
 The main code **Simulates Games** which runs a specified number of games for each strategy.
 Then it will **Analyze Results** by calculating and printing the average score for each strategy.
-It also handles **Saves/Loads Results** for future use especially for Markov chain strategy.
+It also handles **Saves/Loads Results** for future uses.

 ### Strategies
 The following strategies are implemented:
 1. **Greedy Strategy**: Considers current state to gain the most out of it by keeping dice with the highest frequency.
 2. **Heuristic Strategy**: Uses predefined rules.
-3. **Markov Chain Strategy**: Uses Monte Carlo and iteration to decide the best moves.
-4. **Maximize Yahtzees Strategy**: Keeping the dice that match the value of our first roll trying to maximize Yahtzee
+3. **Maximize Yahtzees Strategy**: Keeping the dice that match the value of our first roll trying to maximize Yahtzee
-5. **Probabilistic Strategy**: Keeps the dice with the highest frequency to maximize the chances of high-value combinations.
+4. **Probabilistic Strategy**: Keeps the dice with the highest frequency to maximize the chances of high-value combinations.
-6. **Rational Yahtzees Strategy**: Like the Probabilistic Strategy but also considers other combinations.
+5. **Rational Yahtzees Strategy**: Like the Probabilistic Strategy but also considers other combinations.

 ### Other Classes
 - **Dice**: Handles the rolling and keeping of dice.